tateprop/first-webpage/README.md

 I got bored doing responsive images I'm not going to have to worry about that kinda of optimisation I can just use larger image sizes

+Did more research and in answer to the above:
+1) Sematic markup as defined by HTML5 is best practice this include article, section, nav, header etc.
+Basically use descriptive  tags when appropriate
+2) I think using hyphens is pretty (and developers suck at naming in general)